 Warrant 3 : Vertices 3 and 2 are not adjacent.
 I can connect a diagonal between them [33]

-Based on the first argument, it can be seen that Riwaa's understanding of the concept image of a polygon diagonal did not align with its definition.
+Based on the first argument, Riwaa's understanding of the concept image of a polygon diagonal did not align with its definition.
 Despite reading and understanding the definition, Riwaa was unable to identify a diagonal outside of the polygon and eliminated that example from the collection of correct examples for the concept.
 However, during the discussion, specifically in the second argument, it became clear that Riwaa did not have a clear understanding of the concept of "adjacent vertices".
 As a result, she excluded the external diagonal from all diagonals of the displayed polygon.
-This was evident when she understood the definition well, specifically the critical attributes of diagonal definition, after learning about adjacent vertices.
+This was evident when, after learning about adjacent vertices, she understood the definition well, specifically the critical attributes of diagonal definition.
 After Argument 5, several participants agreed with Riwaa's understanding [33].
 This broad consensus is a sign of normative agreement and strengthens the participants’ perspectives in the context of Argument 6.
-Therefore, it can be concluded that this provides indirect evidence of the idea that "if the vertices are not adjacent, you can connect a diagonal between them" became an idea that functions as-if-shared; in other word, becoming a shared understanding among the participants.
+Therefore, it can be concluded that this provides indirect evidence of the idea that "if the vertices are not adjacent, you can connect a diagonal between them" became an idea that functions as-if-shared; in other words, becoming a shared understanding among the participants.

 DISCUSSION

-The main objective of this study is to examine the knowledge of first- and second-grade prospective teachers regarding the definition of diagonals in polygons, and how this knowledge is reconstructed.
-The study's results show that before the intervention, a majority of the prospective teachers provided incorrect definitions in the pre-questioner, which is consistent with previous research (e.g. Haj-Yahya, 2021; Tsamir et al., 2014).
-However, there was a significant improvement in the post-questioner, with more participants providing correct definitions (see Table 1).
+The main objective of this study is to examine the knowledge of prospective first- and second-grade teachers regarding the definition of diagonals in polygons, and how this knowledge is reconstructed.
+The study's results show that before the intervention, a majority of the prospective teachers provided incorrect definitions in the pre-questionnaire, which is consistent with previous research (e.g. Haj-Yahya, 2021; Tsamir et al., 2014).
+However, there was a significant improvement in the post-questionnaire, with more participants providing correct definitions (see Table 1).
 Furthermore, the analysis of polygon diagonal meetings revealed the teachers' methods of reasoning and shared ideas.
 These shared ideas were organized around the properties of polygon diagonal lines, which constitute the collective mathematical growth of the classroom community in understanding the concept of diagonals according to Toulmin (2003) model analyses.
-In the pre-questioner, about 40% of the participants included non-critical attributes incorrectly, however, this tendency dropped drastically in the post-questioner.
+In the pre-questionnaire, about 40% of the participants included non-critical attributes incorrectly, however, this tendency dropped drastically in the post-questionnaire.
 Instead, more participants included non-minimal correct attributes in their definitions, which could expand the understanding of the diagonal concept by including attributes exclusive to non-prototypical examples of the concept, such as being external to the polygon (Vinner & Hershkowitz, 1980).
-These results align with the claim about the interaction between the concept definition and the concept image (Vinner, 1991) and the arguments that emerged during the mathematical events analysis strengthen the quantitative results (see Table 2).
+These results align with the claim about the interaction between the concept definition and the concept image (Vinner, 1991), and the arguments that emerged during the mathematical events analysis strengthen the quantitative results (see Table 2).
 Given these findings, it is recommended that future research focus on analyzing mathematical events related to the definition of other geometric concepts.

 References